telerik/ajax-docs/controls/editor/functionality/toolbars/overview.md

 You can group tools with similar logic in ToolStrips.
 You can find more information in the following	article: [How to create a ToolStrip]({%slug editor/functionality/toolbars/dropdowns/custom-toolstrip%}).

+As of **Q2 2015**, new, phone-optimized UI is introduced in **RadEditor**—[Phone Layout of RadEditor]({%slug editor/mobile-support/phone-layout/overview%}).
+You can find more details about toolbar-related optimizations in [Phone Layout Elements Structure]({%slug editor/mobile-support/phone-layout/elements-structure%}) article.

 ## RadEditor Toolset Reference

-The lists below show the icon image, the name of the tool, a description of what the tool does, and the tagformat used to declare that tool in the ToolsFile.xml file.
+The lists below show the icon image, the name of the tool, a description of what the tool does, and the tag format used to declare that tool in the ToolsFile.xml file.

 ## General Buttons